sowsri1218/Games_Analysis/README.md

 Create a new branch for your feature or bug fix.

 Submit a pull request with a detailed description of your changes.

+**License**

+This project is open source and available for anyone to use for personal or educational purposes.
+As a portfolio project, it is not encumbered by formal licensing restrictions.
+Feel free to explore, modify, and distribute the code as you see fit.

 **Dataset Overview**